- How to source for a business to buy

 Acquira’s Acceleration Program (AP) call is a periodic meeting among Acquira’s team members (together with invited guests sometimes) and students of the AP where there’s a free flow of questions and answers around one or more business acquisition topics.

 Recently, this conversation revolved around business onboarding and post-acquisition growth.
-The video is available on YouTube, but here are highlights of the call so you can benefit from the vast array of experience and insights that were shared.
+The video is available on YouTube, but here are highlights of the call so you can benefit from the vast array of shared experience and insights.